Oriolc121/Oriolc121/README.md

 ### About

-Building products and ventures, currently focused on **futurspolicies.com**.
+I developed **futurspolicies.com** to help people and build community.
 Interested in technology, automation, and creating tools that solve real problems.

 ---